Frequently Asked Questions about TRE

 Note from Deborah

 TRE is our innate way to release and re-balance the nervous system.
 So there’s nothing to fear because deep down your body knows how to do it.
-Also remember you can take it as gently as you need to.
-Also because you will be taught how to stop the shaking whenever you need to rest out, it’s simple and easy to go slow.
+Also remember you can take it as gently as you need to and because you will be taught how to stop the shaking whenever you need to rest out, and I teach you how to slow your process down by applying specific neural exercises to help you self regulate.
 I have worked with all kinds of people with a variety of issues, and will be there to guide you to manage the practice in the best way for you.

 However what most people find is that they LOVE the sensations of let go and surrender; it’s the opposite of what modern life creates, and is such a relief.
 Many have described it as feeling like a young child again, free in their bodies.